GadgetAngel/Cricut_Voron_Logos/Voron_2.4_Logo/3_Color_Layers/README.md

 <img src="https://github.com/GadgetAngel/Cricut_Voron_Logos/blob/main/images/Location_of_Gold_Assets_in_Gold_Path_Folder.JPG?raw=true" />

 If you choose not to layout the Red parts and/or Gold parts yourself, I have supplied .svg files to make your job easier:
-1. For the Red Path Parts - I broke them up into 5 sepearte .svg files (68 parts in 5 files instead of 68 seperate .svg files)
+1. For the Red Path Parts - I broke them up into 5 sepearte .svg files (68 parts in 5 files instead of 68 seperate .svg files located in "SVG" sub-folder)
-2. For the Gold Path Parts - I have 1 .svg file (22 parts in 1 file instead of 22 seperate .svg files)
+2. For the Gold Path Parts - I have 1 .svg file (22 parts in 1 file instead of 22 seperate .svg files located in "SVG" sub-folder)

-Again first cut the Layout layer first ("Combined_Layout_Cricut_Voron2.4Logo_BackPanel_3Layers_900ppi [Converted].svg").
+Again, cut the Layout layer first ("Combined_Layout_Cricut_Voron2.4Logo_BackPanel_3Layers_900ppi [Converted].svg").
 Then procede with starting separate projects for cutting the Red Path Parts and the Gold Path Parts.

 # Link to Cricut Design Space File that is shared for "everyone" from the OLD Files Folder: https://www.pinterest.com/joannmanges/cricut/